Update: December 30th, 2008

 http://www.r-mail.org/bm.aspx?rss=%s

-Thus, what we should do is find a way to allow user to type its own email address and append it to the content handler URI.
+Thus, what we should do is find a way to allow users to type their own email address and append it to the content handler URI.

 This is what I wrote!

 Let's see an example.
-Again, I will use Rmail and I will show you how it's easy to append your personal email to the URI.
+Again, I will use Rmail and I will show you how easy it is to append your personal email to the URI.

 Example 4.